Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 They brought in Ari Trausti Guðmundsson, a renowned geophysicist, and he started studying, planning, modeling, and carefully preparing for construction.
 When the ice cave at Langjökull was opened, it became the world's biggest man-made Glacier Ice Cave.

 The Crystal Ice Cave is the cave you have probably seen the most photos of.
 It has been visited since 2011-2012, and hopes are high that we can continue to do so.
-Its inside is carved out by a large glacial river every summer so new intricacies can be found every year.
+Its inside is carved out by a large glacial river every summer so that new intricacies can be found yearly.
 The cave is located in the beautiful Breiðamerkurjökull, which also provides water and ice to the famous Jökulsárlón Glacier Lagoon.

 Another awesome thing about the Katla Ice Cave is that it can be visited all year round, thanks to its unique geology.
 Contrasting blue and black ice walls distinguish this ice cave from the others.